department-of-veterans-affairs/va.gov-team/products/content/content-patterns-and-standards/sign-in-alerts.md

 [text link] [Learn about creating an account](https://www.va.gov/resources/creating-an-account-for-vagov/)

-### Variation for forms with optional sign-in that accept unverified accounts and don't support prefill
+### Variation for forms with optional sign-in that accept unverified accounts and don't support prefill (need to confirm this scenario)

 #### Sign in to save your work in progress